 When it comes to preventing moisture, flashing tape is on the front lines of defense.

-This isn’t new information, for contractors, builders or us, tape manufacturers.
-Thanks in part to new code regulations, construction flashing and seaming tapes are transitioning from “optional” building materials to required products, ones that building professionals are relying on to improve the tightness of the building envelope.
-Here’s what you need to know.
+This isn’t new information for contractors, builders or tape manufacturers.
+Thanks in part to new code regulations, construction flashing and seaming tapes are transitioning from “optional” building materials to required products that building professionals rely on to improve the tightness of the building envelope.

 How to Choose The Right Flashing Tape